πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Plantar fasciitis is typically multifactorial - caused by a combination of biomechanical, lifestyle, and occupational factors that place repetitive strain on the plantar fascia.

-Overuse & Activity
+Overuse and Activity

 Sudden increase in running distance, prolonged standing, or repetitive impact activities.
 Runners have up to 22% prevalence (EJMCM, 2023).